Skip to content

 Configuration Aspects

-The Method Configuration is split up in three main parts:
+The Method Configuration is split up in three main parts and an optional fourth:

-• Risk Model: defines risk levels, risk matrix, risk treatments, propagation operations and feasibility and impact combinators.
+• Risk Model: defines risk levels, risk matrix, risk treatments, propagation operations, as well as feasibility and impact combinators.

 You can access it from the project navigation: